MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BulkEditing.md

 - **What do the columns represent?**

   Each downloaded spreadsheet comes with columns for all Microsoft Advertising data points.
-Most columns will be irrelevant—and therefore blank—for any given entity's row.
+Most columns will be irrelevantâ€”and therefore blankâ€”for any given entity's row.
 Feel free to delete columns that are blank or unnecessary to your edits, but remember that you must retain the following columns: **Type** (for example, Campaign, Ad Group, or Keyword), **ID**, **Parent ID**, **Account ID**, and **Name**.

   > [!NOTE]
   > - To make sure you don't delete any required columns, you could instead hide the unnecessary columns to make navigating the spreadsheet easier.